Total War: Warhammer III: Downloadable content

 Creative Assembly intends to release several paid and free DLC packs for the game, which expand its content.
 A free update for owners of Total War: Warhammer and Total War: Warhammer II named Immortal Empires was released in August 2022.
 It provides a massive campaign map that combines the maps and playable races of all three Total War: Warhammer games.

 Certain legendary lords from the previous titles receive their own factions for the Immortal Empires campaign: Grombrindal the White Dwarf (The Ancestral Throng) for the Dwarfs, Helman Ghorst (Caravan of Blue Roses) for the Vampire Counts, Volkmar the Grim (Cult of Sigmar) for the Empire, and Archaon the Everchosen (Warhost of the Apocalypse), Sigvald the Magnificent (The Decadent Host) and Kholek Suneater (Heralds of the Tempest) for the Warriors of Chaos.
 Vlad and Isabella von Carstein, initially released separately in previous titles, are included together as part of the Sylvania (formerly Von Carstein) faction for the Vampire Counts; if the player chooses Vlad, Isabella is automatically unlocked as a hero (secondary leader), and vice versa.
 Be'lakor, the antagonist in the main story campaign, was also included as a playable legendary lord for the Warriors of Chaos with his own faction, the Shadow Legion.

+Gotrek and Felix were originally added as a temporary legendary lord and hero in Total War: Warhammer II, where they would depart after 30 turns.
+In the Thrones of Decay update in April 2024, they became permanent legendary heroes with full skill trees, that can be recruited through a specific quest by Empire, Dwarf, Bretonnia, Kislev, and Grand Cathay factions.